yochaigal/cairn/wip/2e/forestcrawl.md

 #### Points of Interest in The Weald

 1. **Glintleaf Dell**: The heart of the forest.
-In the center is a small pond, where Naiads splash in a small pond with teeth fanged like daggers.
-Just beyond palatial, stone stage is built, topped by a gold-leaf arch.
+In the center is a small pond, where Naiads with dagger-like teeth frolic.
+A palatial stone stage is built on one side, topped by a gold-leaf arch.
 Here, the Elf Queen meets her subjects.
-2. **Thistlefield**: Overrun with thick bush, forming a dense thicket of thorns that is nearly impassable.
-Acts as a barrier of sorts, as just beyond lie the wide meadows of the West.
+2. **Thistlefield**: This area is overrun with thick bushes, forming a dense, nearly impassable thicket of thorns.
+It acts as a barrier of sorts, as just beyond lie the wide meadows of the West.
-3. **Timbertop Spire**: A heavily wooded area featuring tall, majestic oak trees arranged in an unnatural albeit pleasing fashion, evoking a feelilng of reverence in its visitors.
-A wounded animal whines pitifully within the grove.
+3. **Timbertop Spire**: A heavily wooded area featuring tall, majestic oak trees arranged in an unnatural yet pleasing pattern, evoking a sense of reverence in its visitors.
+A wounded animal whines pitifully within this sacred grove.
-4. **Cloister of the Quiet Wood**: A monastery built into an old military outpost.
-The only items allowed beyond the decrepit watch tower standing before it are books, as this particular order is well-known for its scholarly research.
+4. **Cloister of the Quiet Wood**: A monastery repurposed from an old military outpost.
+The only items allowed beyond the decrepit watchtower standing before it are books, as this particular order is well-known for its scholarly research.
-5. **Shattered Barrow**: A collapsed crypt, covered in moss and ivy.
-An ugly, scarred face is carved into an enormous oak tree nearby.
+5. **Shattered Barrow**: A collapsed crypt, blanketed in moss and ivy.
+An uncanny, scarred face is carved into a nearby enormous oak tree.
-6. **Mossbreak Nook**: A Goblin hideout, completely hidden by the heavily-mossed trees surrounding it.
-In a small nearby glade a pack of snarling wolves surrounds a freshly killed fae-touched deer.
+6. **Mossbreak Nook**: A Goblin hideout, completely obscured by the heavily-mossed trees surrounding it.
+In a small nearby glade, a pack of snarling wolves surrounds a freshly killed fae-touched deer.
 7. **Glimmerglade**: A lovely meadow nestled beneath an impressive willow tree.
-In the center, blue-white wings flutter about over a circle of perfect red mushrooms.
-At night, Will-o'-Wisps descend from the willow's boughs, and feast.
+In the center, blue-white wings flutter about a circle of perfect red mushrooms.
+At night, Will-o'-Wisps descend from the willow's boughs to feast.